statiqdev/Website/input/framework/configuration/settings.md

 # Cascade To Documents

-All settings "cascade" to [documents](xref:documents-and-metadata).
+All settings _cascade_ to [documents](xref:documents-and-metadata) (credit to [11ty](https://www.11ty.dev/docs/data-cascade/) for the excellent term).
 That means that any value defined in [configuration files](#configuration-files), [environment variables](#environment-variables), etc. is also available as document metadata unless otherwise overwritten by the document.
 This include settings that would conventionally be set just at a document level (for example, a page title).
 This feature can be very useful for situations when you want all documents to have a particular default value for a setting or when you want to use a common [computed value](xref:metadata-values#computed-values) to define a script to use to calculate a different value for each document.

 For example, if you want to set the "Published" key of _every_ document to the date the site was built you can add this to your `appsettings.json` file: